 What is a Medicare scam?

-“With a Medicare scam, criminals pretending to be from Medicare or another known organization try to trick a beneficiary into sharing their Medicare or Social Security number,” said Brandy Bauer, former Director of NCOA's MIPPA Resource Center.
-“Most often, this information is used to commit identity theft.
-Crooks submit bogus Medicare claims in the beneficiary’s name to obtain health care services, supplies, or even prescription drugs.”
+“In a Medicare scam, one or more criminals pretend to be from Medicare or another known organization.
+Their goal is to trick people into sharing their Medicare or Social Security number,” said Ryan Ramsey, Associate Director of Health Care and Benefits at NCOA.
+“Most often, scammers use this information to commit identity theft.
+They submit bogus Medicare claims in the beneficiary’s name to obtain health care services, supplies, or even prescription drugs.”

 What are the warning signs of a Medicare scam?

-Medicare scammers can sound very professional over the phone.
+First, know this: Medicare scammers can sound very professional over the phone.
 They often use technology to create convincing websites, emails, and print materials that appear to be from a trustworthy organization.
 That’s why it’s essential to learn all you can about Medicare scams.
-Staying vigilant and knowing what red flags to look for can help you or your loved one stay safe.
+Be vigilant and know what red flags to look for to keep you and others safe.

 Telltale warning signs of a Medicare scam